 Monetary and Fiscal Stability

-Bahrain’s monetary policy is overseen by the Central Bank of Bahrain (CBB), which was established by royal decree in 2006 to replace the Bahrain Monetary Agency.
-According to the Financial Institutions Law, the CBB is “administratively and financially independent,” but its Board of Directors is entirely appointed by the king.
-Consequently, the CBB’s oversight functions over banking and the financial markets are limited in terms of independence.
+Bahrain’s monetary policy is overseen by the Central Bank of Bahrain (CBB), established by royal decree in 2006 to replace the Bahrain Monetary Agency.
+The CBB is administratively and financially independent, according to the Financial Institutions Law, but its board of directors is entirely appointed by the king.
+Thus, the CBB’s oversight functions over banking and financial markets are limited in terms of its independence.

-Bahrain’s exchange-rate policy is predictable and reliable as the Bahraini dinar (BHD) has been officially pegged to the U.S. dollar with a static rate of $1 to BHD 0.376 since 2001, after it had been informally pegged at the same rate since 1980.
+Bahrain’s exchange-rate policy is predictable and reliable, as the Bahraini dinar (BHD) has been officially pegged to the U.S. dollar at a fixed rate of $1 to BHD 0.376 since 2001, after being informally pegged at the same rate since 1980.
 The COVID-19 crisis, however, led to an outright collapse of foreign currency reserves, temporarily threatening Bahrain’s ability to sustain the currency peg.
-Yet, successful bond sales, the overall improvement of the economic outlook since 2021, and the rising world market prices for oil and gas restored monetary stability in the kingdom.
+Yet successful bond sales, the overall improvement of the economic outlook since 2021 and rising world market prices for oil and gas restored monetary stability.

 Monetary stability

-The COVID-19 crisis and its economic repercussions unequivocally illustrated Bahrain’s exceptionally high and structural vulnerability to external shocks.
-The temporary but sharp decline of oil prices in 2020 seriously affected the kingdom’s fiscal stability.
-However, due to its geopolitical importance for its GCC allies and Western partners, Bahrain quickly ensured external support that mitigated the crisis’s fiscal repercussions and is expected to be further supported by its allies in the future as the kingdom is considered “too important to fail.”
+The COVID-19 pandemic and its economic repercussions clearly illustrated Bahrain’s exceptionally high and structural vulnerability to external shocks.
+The temporary but sharp drop in oil prices seriously affected fiscal stability.
+However, because of its geopolitical importance to its GCC allies and Western partners, Bahrain quickly secured external support that mitigated the crisis’s fiscal effects.
+In addition, reflecting geopolitical dynamics in the region, Bahrain strengthened its economic and political ties with Singapore and China in the review period, with both countries playing an increasingly prominent role in Bahrain’s trade profile.

-Prior to the pandemic, Bahrain already faced considerable macroeconomic challenges and had adopted austerity measures, such as cutting public spending, to improve macroeconomic indicators and increase domestic revenues and external capital inflows.
-While the government doubled the VAT tax introduced in 2019 to 10% as of 2022, the $10 billion aid package granted by Saudi Arabia, Kuwait, and the UAE in 2018 continued to support Manama’s fiscal consolidation program.
-Bahrain’s GCC allies are said to maintain their fiscal support, though they expect the kingdom to limit spending, as did the IMF in 2021 and 2022.
-Bahrain already announced budget cuts of 20% and 15% for 2023 and 2024, respectively, though it remains unlikely that authorities will be able to maintain such rates as subsidy reforms will not be prioritized due to fear of social unrest.
+Prior to the COVID-19 pandemic, Bahrain already faced considerable macroeconomic challenges and had adopted austerity measures, such as cutting public spending to improve macroeconomic indicators and increase domestic revenues and capital inflows.
+While the government doubled the value-added tax (VAT) introduced in 2019 to 10% as of 2022, a $10 billion aid package granted by Saudi Arabia, Kuwait and the UAE in 2018 supports Manama’s fiscal consolidation program.
+In 2024, Saudi Arabia’s Public Investment Fund committed to invest $5 billion in Bahrain, partly financing the new causeway connecting the two states.
+Nevertheless, Bahrain implemented budget cuts in 2023 and 2024, though significant subsidy reforms are not expected to be prioritized anytime soon due to fear of social unrest.

 Fiscal stability